Skip Navigation

 Optional Fees: $85 Art Activity Fee

-With focus on Adobe Photoshop and Illustrator, this course will use the Adobe Creative Apps collection of professional-class, industry leading digital design tools to explore the basic principles of digital design in the 21st century.
+With a focus on Adobe Photoshop and Illustrator, this course will use the Adobe Creative Apps collection of professional-class, industry leading digital design tools to explore the basic principles of digital design in the 21st century.
 Students will develop a wide variety of digital design skills while implementing aspects of the elements and principles of art.
 The end result will be acquiring skills and practical experience in real-life design applications, potentially unlocking the doors to success in the world of digital design.

 Yearbook